 If you practice one or more of these sports, we recommend you do so as a member of a Sports Association or Club.
 Licensed practice is usually covered in case of an accident.

 Healthcare costs vary from one country to another.
-To offer you the best quality/price ratio wherever you are, we organize our products and services according to three geographic zones.
+To offer you the best quality/price ratio wherever you are, we organize our products and services according to five geographic zones.

 Yes, luggage insurance is automatically included in our Junior’Expat plan and is effective throughout the entire duration of the policy, and not only during the travel to/from your country of expatriation.